-Plenty of garlic and cheese in this Garlic Parmesan Au Gratin Potatoes recipe with layers of thinly sliced potatoes, Parmesan cheese, and garlic.
-Serve it as a Thanksgiving or Christmas side dish or alongside meat and potatoes for Sunday supper.
+Plenty of garlic and cheese in Garlic Parmesan Au Gratin Potatoes For Two with layers of thinly sliced potatoes, Parmesan, and garlic.
+Serve it as a Thanksgiving, Christmas, or Easter side dish or with meat for a home-cooked dinner.

 What kind of potatoes are we making this year?
 Most of the time it’s mashed, but sometimes it’s scalloped or au gratin.